-With some object types, additional property sheets are displayed.
-To learn more about these property sheets, see the section referring to the corresponding type of object.
+With some object types, the Object > Properties dialog displays additional property sheets containing more options.
+To learn more about these property sheets, see the sections referring to each particular object type.

 Objects - advanced procedures

 This section present some less commonly needed functions for working with objects.
 The following topics are covered: